ligma-boolz/GAYN/README.md

 This is a free plugin, its in alpha stage and I have plans to add features like Hi/Low Pass Filtering, Stereo to mono downmixing, and eventually expanding it into a full featured track plugin.

 Enjoy.

+TODO:

+Save states as I forgot to implement it before rushing this out.
+Automation.